lowpex/lowpex/README.md

-👋 Hi, I’m @lowpex!
+# 👋 Hi, I’m @lowpex!

-💻 Tech & science lover
+- 💻 Tech & science lover
-🔞 Not 18 yet
+- 🔞 Not 18 yet
-🌐 Into machine learning, cyber & more!!
+- 🌐 Into machine learning, cyber & more!!
-🧠 Quantum mechanics at university
+- 🧠 Quantum mechanics at university

-And I think thats all you need to know for now!🚀
+And I think that’s all you need to know for now! 🚀

 <!---
 lowpex/lowpex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.